edwilding/geogame/README.md

 Sometimes a coordinate with no valid streetview is selected for you, you will just get a black screen.

 If this occurs please click the "Broken Streetview" button and you will be provided with a new scene and the faulty coordinate will be removed from the database.

+Todo:

+validate user api key on input validate coordinates on input change contribution page so you contribute a whole game implement list of previous games on your profile implement list of contributed games on your profile ingest more coordinates for more countries country based games (e.g UK only (I have made a start by linking each coordinate to a country))